jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 prefer control over what content is playing and when it is playing.
 * If you include auto-play there was must be an option to turn it off.
 * Auto-playing videos made users feel “nervous” and “out of control” over their online experience.
-They wanted to ## able to decide what and when they want to watch or listen to.
+They wanted to be able to decide what and when they want to watch or listen to.

 ## Video Content